Keeping costs down is always important. However, it's essential in retirement if you're living on a fixed income and don't want to run out of money.

 Save on eye exams

 Some Medicare Advantage plans cover eye exams and the purchase of glasses, but Medicare Parts A and B do not.
-So if your parents need help paying for vision care, they might qualify for free exams through EyeCare America.
+So if you need help paying for vision care, they might qualify for free exams through EyeCare America.
 And New Eyes for the Needy provides prescription glasses for low-income adults who can’t afford glasses.

 Reshop insurance coverage